nikola3794/edge-evaluation-PASCAL-MT-tmp/README.md

 * Open the script root/Multi-Task-Learning-PyTorch-master/utils/mypath.py.
 Set the variable db_root to the directory of the PASCAL_MT dataset.
 Set the variable seism_root to the root of the seism-master directory from this codebase (root/seism-master).

 * Open the script root/Multi-Task-Learning-PyTorch-master/evaluation/eval_edge2.py.
-Set the variable edge_pred_paths as a list of paths of directories where the predicted edges of the validation set are saved as .png images.
-The predicted edges need to be of the same size as the original image.
+Set the variable edge_pred_paths to a list of paths of directories where the predicted edges of the validation set are saved as .png images.
+The predicted edge .png images need to be of the same size as the original input image.

 * Open the script root/Multi-Task-Learning-PyTorch-master/evaluation/seism/pr_curves_base.m.
 Make sure that the variable gt_set has a value 'val', so that only validation data points are evaluated.